Law, Justice and Poetry

 The jury tried to undo this great wrong and to stop the plague, but the trial court’s rulings on the law would not allow it.
 This Court should reverse the profoundly dangerous rulings of law below that stood in the jury’s way.

-When working on legal matters, I look for literary connections, references, usages and try to make them part of the process of persuasion.
+When working on legal matters, I looked for literary connections, references, usages and tried to make them part of the process of persuasion.
 And when I come across poems like the two below, I appreciate their special relevance and try to plumb all of what they have to tell me.

 I also wonder whether poetic justice has something to do with the labor of love of which this website is a part.
-The question occurs because this entire poetic venture is one of the unexpected gifts that some unwanted and very scary guests left for me in their fairly recent wake, as discussed in part in the section below concerning how this poetry program came to be.
+The question occurs because this entire poetic venture is one of the unexpected gifts that some unwanted and very scary guests left for me in their fairly recent wake, as discussed, in part, in the section above concerning how this poetry program came to be.

 The Rules of Evidence